 In 2015 and 2016, Mr Peryt worked as a locum consultant in Norfolk and Norwich University Hospital..

-Mr Peryt was appointed to a Consultant Surgeon’s position at Papworth in 2016 and his practice includes all areas of adult thoracic surgery with major interests in lung cancer treatment.
+Mr Peryt was appointed to a Consultant Surgeon’s position at Papworth in 2016 and became Clinical Lead for Thoracic Surgery in 2020.
+His practice includes all areas of adult thoracic surgery with major interests in lung cancer treatment.

 Mr Taghavi undertook his undergraduate training at the University of Leeds graduating in 2005.
 Following his basic surgical training, he went on to train in cardiothoracic surgery at Royal Papworth Hospital.
 During his time in training he spent 18 months completing a research project at Stanford University, investigating the feasibility of cardiac donation after circulatory death, and obtaining an MD from the University of Leeds.
 He undertook an advanced surgical fellowship in pulmonary endarterectomy surgery and was appointed as a consultant at Royal Papworth Hospital in 2018.